mk-shin01/monodetr/README.md

+#Model for KHU Capstone Design 2025-1

-# MonoDETR: Depth-guided Transformer for Monocular 3D Object Detection
+## MonoDETR: Depth-guided Transformer for Monocular 3D Object Detection
 Official implementation of ['MonoDETR: Depth-guided Transformer for Monocular 3D Object Detection'](https://arxiv.org/pdf/2203.13310.pdf).

 The paper has been accepted by **ICCV 2023** 🎉.